udan-jayanith/GoHTML/README.md

 ## Changelog

 Changes, bug fixes and new features in this version.
-- add: Tokenizer
+- add: Closest
-- add: NodeTreeBuilder
+- add: QuerySearch
-- renamed: QuerySelector to Query
+- add: QuerySelector
+- add: QuerySelectorAll
-- renamed: QuerySelectorAll to QueryAll
+- renamed: Tokenizer CurrentNode method to GetCurrentNode.

 ## Documentation